lmielke/altered_bytes/altered/resources/templates/i_instructs.md

 Do not make any conversational comments!
 Do not repeat any text or tags provided in this prompt!
-Do not explain your reasoning unless specifically asked for!
+Do not explain your reasoning unless explicitly asked for!